dhiogoboza/jquery-horizontal-timeline/README.md

 # jquery-timeline
-A simple jQuery plugin to displays a horizontal clickable timeline.
+A simple jQuery plugin to displays a clickable timeline.